ninest/Shots/README.md

 - [ ] Add multiple card packs
   - [x] Allow players to select and choose from different card packs (new screen)
   - [ ] Allow card packs to be retreived from web
-- [ ] Add settings page where people can enable NSFW mode
+- [x] Add settings page where people can enable NSFW mode
+  - [ ] Improve styling of on/off toggle

 </details>